 Now, let’s look at how to relieve symptoms.

 Hydration should be top priority for seniors when dealing with diarrhea.
 Dehydration from diarrhea can potentially be fatal in older adults and young children, so drink plenty of water, coconut water (no sugar added), broths, and electrolyte solutions.
 Don’t feel that you have to drink a ton all at once, drinking small amounts consistently may be easier on upset stomachs.

 On the flip side, avoid dehydrating beverages like coffee, alcohol and soda while experiencing diarrhea.

 Choose Your Foods Wisely

-Stay away from foods that are high in fat, insoluble fiber, or spicy as these can be hard on your digestive system.
+Stay away from foods that are high in fat and insoluble fiber as well as spicy foods as these can be hard on your digestive system.
 Instead, stick to foods that are nourishing and easy to digest, like bananas, unsweetened applesauce, and broth-based soups and stews.

 Have DiaResQ On Hand

 Since you can’t always prevent diarrhea, it’s important to have some relief on hand.
-DiaResQ is a food for special dietary use that is a safe, effective and gentle way to quickly restore normal intestinal function.
-DiaResQ delivers beneficial nutrients including amino acids, fats, carbohydrates, and immune factors which work to quickly relieve symptoms of diarrhea.
+DiaResQ is a food for special dietary use that is a safe, effective and gentle way to help quickly relieve diarrhea.
+DiaResQ provides beneficial nutrients and immune factors that work with your body to help rapidly restore normal intestinal function and relieve diarrhea.

 Diarrhea in the elderly should be taken seriously.
 Since dehydration can be dangerous in the elderly, the Mayo Clinic urges you to seek medical attention if diarrhea lasts more than two days without improvement, stools appear black or bloody, there are symptoms of excessive thirst, severe weakness, little to no urination or fever of more than 102 degrees.